dstoianovici/Teensy4_L298_MotorController/README.md

 ## Board Dimensions
 ![Board_Dimensions](https://user-images.githubusercontent.com/26233185/141202799-c8fdb869-865a-4dba-a2c7-790d3b03d4e7.JPG)
 All board dimensions are taken from Eagle CAD, feel free to round dimension numbers when convenient.
-IT should be noted that the
+It should be noted that the heat sinks on the L298N IC stick up 30mm from the top of the PCB.